kalle-app/kalle/README.md

 SMTP_PASSWORD="Insert SMTP Password"
 SMTP_PORT="Insert PORT to connect to the SMTP-Server, usually 587" SMTP_HOST="Insert HOST_Name of SMTP-Server"
+MODE="DEVELOPMENT"
 ```

+When mode !== development mails will be sent!

 Finally you can start the app via:
 `blitz start`